In 2020, tuition for full-time students at Concordia University Wisconsin was $30,890 a year.

 Students from outside of the U.S. usually do not qualify for for federal financial aid, but may qualify for private or school-specific grants, scholarships, and other funding opportunities..
 International students with need may be eligible for the following types of financial support at Concordia University Wisconsin:

 International students without financial need may be eligible for merit-based institutional scholarships.

-Most schools also have fees to help cover the cost of facilties, like the library, gym and computer labs.
-Full-time undergrads at Concordia University Wisconsin pay $292 in fees each academic year.
+Most schools charge some yearly fees to offsets cost associated with maintaining facilties, like the library, gym and computer labs.
+Students who attend Concordia University Wisconsin full time pay $292 in fees each academic year.

 |2021 Total Tuition and Expenses|

 |Total Estimated Costs|

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

 Concordia University Wisconsin’s tuition and fees change based on: Academic program for both full and part-time students